BackMad Robin

 5-8First man turns his partner.

 Let's face it, that's not much of a dance for the twos.
 They each get one turn and one move up.
 They don't dance with their partner at all — even the moving up occurs at different times.
-In the America YouTube videos I've watched, the twos do B2 instead of the ones — but that's not how it would have been done in Playford's time.
+In the American YouTube videos I've watched, the twos do B2 instead of the ones — but that's not how it would have been done in Playford's time.

 So the figure as published has just one couple moving.
 Some American choreographers specify “double Mad Robin” but that's unnecessary — I don't know any dance written by an American which uses the single version.
 Americans don't like people standing still unnecessarily.